Marina | Spring Fishing Clinics for Kids

 You'll enjoy better fishing at the park lagoons due to the stocking efforts of the Hunger Task Force Farm & Fish Hatchery and the Department of Natural Resources.
 Rainbow trout and 6- to 11-inch yellow perch are among the fish stocked.
 Bag limits are posted at the lagoons.

 Parks offering fishing include:

-All anglers will need a fishing license and inland trout stamp – except persons under 16 and Wisconsin residents born before Jan.
-1, 1927.
+All anglers will need a fishing license and inland trout stamp – except persons under 15, Wisconsin residents born before Jan.
+1, 1927, and active-duty military on furlough or leave who are Wisconsin residents.
 The Wisconsin Dept. of Natural Resources determines fishing regulations (external link).

 Fishing Licenses are available in the Milwaukee County Clerk's Office